 Who We Are:

-Egypt faces significant challenges due to accelerating climate change, with the Nile River Delta and the northern coast being the most vulnerable areas.
-In this context, the Egyptian government has launched the "Enhancing Climate Change Adaptation in the Nile Delta and North Coast" project, which aims to protect 69 kilometers of coastline in five vital governorates—Kafr El-Sheikh, Beheira, Port Said, Dakahlia, and New Damietta—using nature-based solutions, from the risks of sea-level rise.
+Egypt faces enormous challenges as a result of accelerating climate change, with the Nile River Delta and the North Coast emerging as the most risk-prone areas.
+In this context, the Egyptian state launched the project "Enhancing Climate Change Adaptation in the Nile Delta and North Coast."
+This is a collaboration between the Ministry of Water Resources and Irrigation (MWRI) and the United Nations Development Programme (UNDP), implemented by the Egyptian General Authority for Shore Protection (SPA), and funded by the Green Climate Fund (GCF).
+The project aims to protect 69 kilometers of coastline in five vital governorates—Kafr El Sheikh, Beheira, Port Said, Dakahlia, and New Damietta—from the risks of sea-level rise, using Nature-Based Solutions (NBS).

 Furthermore, the project works closely with relevant authorities to develop a comprehensive strategic plan for the integrated management of coastal areas along 1,200 kilometers of the Mediterranean coast.
 This plan aims to identify the most vulnerable areas and assess the potential impacts of sea level rise on groundwater and coastal sedimentation, according to future scenarios extending to the year 2100.